andrewsoong/WRF_Tools/README.md

 CAM2WRF: This utility is to drive WRF by CAM output

 BCC2WRF: This Fortran program is used to convert BCC output to WRF intermediate file, after that these files could be used to create met_em* files.

+WRF_Tools_Official: Some utilities from the WRF download website